-Value-directed remembering and selectivity.
-Recall performance as a function of item value and study condition is presented in Figure 1.
-To account for potential within- and between-subjects differences in value-based study and recall, we used hierarchical linear modeling (HLM) to analyze recall as a function of list and item value among the four study conditions (Castel et al., 2013; Middlebrooks, McGillivray, et al., 2016; Middlebrooks, Murayama, & Castel, 2016; Raudenbush & Bryk, 2002).
-Given the continuous nature of the value scale used in the current task, as opposed to explicit and distinct value categories (e.g., low-, medium-, and high-value items), participants likely differed in terms of how they attended to value during study.
-A participant who expected to remember many items, for instance, may have intentionally studied all items worth 6 or more points; a less-confident participant may have constrained study to only those items worth 8 to 10 points.
-Both examples exemplify valuedirected study; a mean-based analytic technique (e.g., ANOVA), however, would be unable to detect any direct relationships between item value and recall probability, only whether there were differences, on average, in the recall of particular value points, which would mask variation in strategy implementation.
-In contrast to mean-based techniques, HLM first clusters the recall data within each participant, which thereby accounted in the current experiment for individual differences in any value-based study strategies, and only then considers differences between conditions, such as in the present value-recall relationship across study conditions (see Middlebrooks, McGillivray, et al., 2016, and Middlebrooks, Murayama, & Castel, 2016, for further explanations regarding the use of HLM in analyzing selectivity and value-directed remembering).
+Value-directed remembering and selectivity-Recall performance as a function of item value and study condition is presented in Figure 1.
+To account for potential within- and between-subject differences in value-based study and recall, hierarchical linear modeling (HLM) was used to analyze recall as a function of list and item value between the four study conditions (Castel et al., 2013; Middlebrooks, McGillivray, et al., 2016; Middlebrooks, Murayama, et al., 2016; Raudenbush & Bryk, 2002).
+Given the continuous nature of the value scale used in the current task, as opposed to explicit and distinct value categories (e.g., low-, medium, and high-value items), participants likely differ in terms of how they attended to value during study.
+A participant who expected to remember many items, for instance, may have intentionally studied all items worth 6 or more points; a less confident participant may have constrained study to only those items worth 8-10 points.
+Both examples exemplify value-directed study; a mean-based analytic technique (e.g., ANOVA), however, would be unable to detect any direct relationships between item value and recall probability, only whether there were differences, on average, in the recall of particular value points, masking variation in strategy implementation.
+In contrast to mean-based techniques, HLM first clusters the recall data within each participant, thereby accounting for individual differences in any value-based study strategies, and then considers differences in the value-recall relationship across study conditions (cf. Middlebrooks, McGillivray, et al., 2016 and Middlebrooks, Murayama, et al., 2016 for further explanations regarding the use of HLM in analyzing selectivity and value-directed remembering).